MatteoPerona/name-homogenize/readme.md

 These are the minimum files/folders.
 Everything else can be generated.

 ## Generate Data 🔢
-If you want to regenerate the evaluation template from raw, run the following scripts in order:
+If you want to regenerate the evaluation template from raw, run the following scripts in order or run `bash build.sh`:

 Clean the raw data.
 ```